 As individuals, we’re often asked to provide personal information for a variety of reasons, from applying for credit to signing up for a new service.
 However, it’s essential to understand that there are limits to how companies can use that information.
 That’s where “permissible purpose” comes in.
 In this blog, we’ll explore what permissible purpose is, how it relates to the Fair Credit Reporting Act (FCRA), and why it’s important to understand in the context of credit reporting, marketing, and employment screening.

-Under 15 USC 1681b, it’s clear that creditors and financial institutions can only pull your credit report for certain permissible purposes.
+Under 15 USC 1681 b two, it’s clear that creditors and financial institutions can only pull your credit report for certain permissible purposes.
 If they’ve pulled your report without your permission or outside of those permissible purposes, you can use a permissible purpose letter to get those inquiries deleted.
 Permissible Purpose in Credit Reporting.

 When it comes to credit reporting, permissible purpose is a critical concept.
 The FCRA outlines several permissible purposes for accessing credit reports, including obtaining credit or insurance, for employment purposes, or in connection with a business transaction.
 For example, a lender may access an individual’s credit report to determine whether they are eligible for a loan.
 Similarly, an employer may access an individual’s credit report as part of a background check for employment purposes.